 FAMILY FINANCIAL AID

-BUDGET (less) RESOURCE (equals) ELIGIBILITY/NEED
+BUDGET (less) RESOURCES (equals) ELIGIBILITY/NEED

-(Cost of Attendance) (Parents and/or Student
+Cost of Parents and/or Student

-Expected Family Contribution on)
+Attendance Expected Family Contribution 1

 Student Budget: The budget consists of costs paid directly to LCC (tuition, fees, books and supplies) and indirect costs not paid to LCC, but associated with a college education (room & board, transportation, and personal expenses).
 The indirect costs are estimates and vary from student to student.
 For budget purposes, students living away from their parents are referred to as commuter students; students who live at home with parents are defined as with parent students.